 In recent years, my primary focus has been artwork for public spaces.
 Most of those pieces have been outdoor sculptures in aluminum, but I have also created some mobiles and I have worked with other materials.
 The kinetic aspect of my mobiles has evolved into outdoor kinetic sculptures.

-My artwork is diverse in materials, style, technique, and content.
+Through the years, my artwork has been diverse in materials, style, technique, and content.
 It is difficult to explain the diversity, except to say that I love to experiment and I am drawn to new challenges.
-I work with wood, metals, cement, plastic, and found objects.
+I have worked with wood, metals, cement, plastic, and found objects.
 Some of the threads that tie my work together are humor, a fascination with curves, motion (or implied motion), and an interest in the human condition.
 My sculptures can roughly be divided into two parts--decorative works and social commentary.